PrefectHQ/prefect/docs/guides/managed-execution.md

 ### Resources

-Memory is limited to 1Gb of RAM.
+Memory is limited to 2GB of RAM, which includes all operations such as dependency installation.

 Maximum run time is 1 hour.